Maria-Inigo/XP-Farm-Katas/NOTES.md

 # 2. [How many pages in a book?](https://www.codewars.com/kata/622de76d28bf330057cd6af8)

 ### Domain:
-- The input of the fucntion is the number of digits in the summary
+- The input of the function is the number of digits in the summary
 - The summary of a book is made by adding all the number of pages of the book
 - The result of the function is the number of pages in the book